-- 46. The Committee shall assess risk tolerance of the Company, management's program of risk assessment and steps taken to address significant risks or exposures, including insurance coverage, and obtain the external auditor's opinion of management's assessment of significant financial risks facing the Company and how effectively such risks are being managed or controlled. - 47.
-The Committee shall (A) review and monitor (i) management's practices and policies with respect to the Company's major security risks, including physical, information, and cybersecurity risks, and control thereof, in accordance with applicable legal and regulatory requirements, (ii) security trends that may impact the Company's operations and business and evolving environment, (iii) contingency plans in the event of a security threat or breach, and (iv) initiatives in terms of development and implementation of appropriate communications and trainings, and (B) report to the Board on the Company's compliance with such practices and policies and progress in remedying any significant deficiencies related thereto and, where appropriate, make recommendations. - 48.
+- 46. The Committee shall periodically review and discuss with management the Company's management's program of risk assessment and measures taken to mitigate, monitor and control material risks, including through insurance coverage, the use of financial derivatives and hedging activities, etc. The Committee shall also obtain the external auditor's opinion of management's assessment of significant financial risks facing the Company and how effectively such risks are being managed or controlled. - 47.
+The Committee shall, more specifically, (A) review and monitor (i) management's practices and policies with respect to the Company's major security risks, including physical and cyber security risks, and control thereof, in accordance with applicable legal and regulatory requirements, (ii) security trends that may impact the Company's operations and business and evolving environment, (iii) contingency plans in the event of a security threat or breach, and (iv) initiatives in terms of the development and implementation of appropriate communications and trainings, and (B)

+- report to the Board on the Company's compliance with such practices and policies and progress in remedying any significant deficiencies related thereto and, where appropriate, make recommendations. - 48.
 The Committee shall obtain regular updates from management and others, including internal and external auditors and legal counsel, concerning the Company's compliance with financial related laws and regulations such as tax and financial reporting laws and regulations and legal withholding requirements. - 49.
-The Committee shall review the findings of any examination by regulatory agencies.
+The Committee shall review and be updated on material litigations, including provisions taken in connection therewith, and on any communications with securities regulatory authorities and stock exchanges.